Moodle lets instructors create Assignments with a variety of settings. For example:

 Or, they may use a Turnitin Assignment in Moodle, which looks like this:

-This page describes Moodle Assignments.
+This page only describes the process of submitting to a Moodle assignment.
 For instructions on submitting a Turnitin assignment, see Submit a Turnitin Assignment in Moodle.

 Submit an Assignment